reinh/notes/posts/2015-06-27-theoretical-pearl-l-systems-as-final-coalgebras.markdown

 and we can see that `D0L` is really just packaging up the arguments to `(>>=)`.
-What's more, we know that our implementation of `step` is correct because it's the only defined inhabitant of the type.
+What's more, we know that our implementation of `step` is correct because it's the only defined inhabitant of its type.
 Thanks, parametricity!

 Generating a list of iterations for a `D0L` is